imeltsner/network-compression-detection/README.md

 ```
 4. In the second VM, compile the client.c program
 ```
-gcc client.c config.c cJSON.c -o client
+gcc -o client client.c config.c cJSON.c
 ```
 5. Start the client application
 ```
 ./client <path to config file>
 ```

-The will take some time to run, depending on how long you set the inter-measurement time.
+The application will take some time to run, depending on how long you set the inter-measurement time.
 Once it completes,
-you can observe the compression message in the VM the client is running on.
+you can observe the compression message in the terminal the client is running on.